- Archives Home →

 April 28, 2009

-Air Farce One, Obama ZeroPerhaps the best part of yesterday's story about the panic caused by flight over Manhattan of one of the planes used to transport the President are the reader comments, almost one thousand on the Monday's story at the New Yor...
+Air Farce One, Obama ZeroPerhaps the best part of yesterday's story about the panic in New York are the reader comments in the New York Times.

 -